Continuous-Variable Quantum Teleportation Using Microwave Enabled Plasmonic Graphene Waveguide: system

 \section{system}

 As shown in Fig. \ref{figsch}, we consider a quantum microwave signal $v_m =v e^{-i \omega_m t}+c.c$ with frequency $\omega_m$ driving a superconducting capacitor of capacitance $\mathcal{C}=\epsilon \epsilon_0/d$.
 Here, $d$ is the distance between the two plates of the capacitor.
-We consider the two plates lying in the \textit{yz-plane} while a single graphene layer is placed at $z=0$.
-In addition to the microwave biasing, optical fields are launched to the graphene waveguide creating surface plasmon polariton modes.
+We consider the two plates lying in the \textit{yz-plane} (with width $W$ along the $y$-dimension and length $L$ along the $z$-dimension) while a single graphene layer is placed at $z=0$.
+In addition to the microwave biasing, optical fields are launched to the graphene waveguide creating surface plasmon polariton (i.e., SPP) modes.
+The SPP modes can be coupled to (and out of) the graphene waveguide using a nano-coupler or a tapered waveguide.
+Another possible way is to utilize a nano-laser sources that are integrated and coupled to the graphene waveguide \cite{Qass2}.